 The report was presented to the Board for information.
 Mrs Bosnjak-Szekeres referred Directors to the terms of reference and provided a brief overview of the proposed revisions to the document.
 Directors approved the revised terms of reference pending the inclusion of the word 'quorum' in the following sentence: "The Board Chairman and two Non-Executive Directors constitute the quorum.
 A quorum must be maintained at all meetings.
 Each member will attend a minimum of 75% of the meetings throughout the year.'

+RESOLVED: Directors received the report and noted its contents.
 Directors approved the revised terms of reference pending the aforementioned amendment.

 TB/2020/020 TRUST BOARD (CLOSED SESSION) INFORMATION REPORT

 The report was presented to the Board for information.